Terra Findlay

 Terra Findlay (born May 3, 1990) is a French-Canadian ice dancer who has also competed for France.

 Personal life

 Findlay was born in Sault Ste.
 Marie, Ontario, Canada.
 Her mother is a figure skating coach and her father and brother are hockey players.
 She moved to Barrie, Ontario at a young age to pursue pairs skating for Canada.
 Then after switching to Ice Dance, Findlay moved to France to compete with Richaud and lived in Lyon during their competitive career.

-Findlay is now a graduate of the College of Sports Media in Toronto, Ontario and a broadcast journalist for Skate Canada.
+Findlay is now a graduate of the College of Sports Media in Toronto, Ontario and a broadcast journalist and coach with Skate Canada.

-She previously dated NHL player Derick Brassard for several years but is currently married to another hockey player, Cal O'Reilly.

 Career

 Through 2005, Findlay competed as a single skater.
 She competed on the international level in singles for Canada, placing 6th on the novice level at the 2003 Triglav Trophy.

 From 2003 through 2005, Findlay competed for Canada as a pair skater with partner John Mattatall.
 They were the 2004 Canadian junior silver medalists and placed 10th at the 2004 World Junior Championships.
 They were coached by Doug Leigh and Lee Barkell at the Mariposa School of Skating.

 After that partnership ended in 2005, Findlay switched to ice dancing because she was growing too tall for pairs and teamed up with Liam Dougherty.
 They competed on the national level through 2007.

 In November 2007, she teamed up with partner Benoît Richaud to compete for France.
 That season they were the 2008 Junior French silver medalists.
 In 2009, they became the French Junior Champions and the French bronze medalists.
 Their partnership ended following the 2008-2009 season.